girip11/bash_scripting/bash_guide/7_special_characters.md

 * **-p prompt** - before starting to read, print the prompt on console
 * **-i initial_text** - use this as initial text when reading from console using option **-e**.
 * **-s** - silent.
 Dont display text typed on screen
 * **-t** - timeout in seconds. can be a fraction. if not specified, default value is taken from shell variable **TMOUT** if available.
-If timeout is 0, read returns success if input was avaiable to read.
+If timeout is 0, read returns success if input was available to read.
-* **-u** - read from file desscriptor instead of standard input
+* **-u** - read from file descriptor instead of standard input

 ```Bash
 # reads input type and stores as array in variable words